-- Revenue from the provision of telecommunications services is recognised when the services have been rendered. - (ii) Revenue from the provision of telesales dealership services is recognised when the services have been rendered and the Group has obtained the rights to demand payment for the services rendered. - (iii) Interest income is recognised as it accrues using the effective interest method.
+- Revenue from the provision of telecommunications services is recognised when the services have (i) been rendered. - (ii) Interest income is recognised as it accrues using the effective interest method.

 (p) Translation of foreign currencies

 Foreign currency transactions during the year are translated at the foreign exchange rates ruling at the transaction dates.
 Monetary assets and liabilities denominated in foreign currencies are translated at the foreign exchange rates ruling at the end of reporting period.
 Exchange gains and losses are recognised in profit or loss.